Witzko/GameOfLife/Readme.md

 The benchmarking was divided into 3 steps, following the order that was introduced in the assignment.
 All benchmarks were ran with the alive/death probability of 0.4.

+Raw benchmarking data can be found in /benchmarking folder.

 ### 3.1 Sequential

  **Grid sizes** | 1024x1024 | 10240x10240 |